 It’s the landlord’s responsibility to ensure that all rental properties with two or more units are free from rodents, skunks, and insect infestations, including cockroaches.

 If tenants request repairs, they must put their request in writing.
-The landlord will then have 14 days to make any necessary repairs after receiving written notice.

 - The tenant no longer occupies the property.